Registration spam is nothing short of annoying. We all hate it.

 If you are a premium support subscriber, I have written a tutorial on how to implement a honey pot into the WP-Members registration form.
 This tutorial will explain what the honey pot is, how it is implemented, and includes all of the necessary code snippets to implement it.
 As described above, the process involves adding a field to the form for the honey pot, hiding it, and then validating its entry when the form is submitted.

-the WP-Members Security plugin, in addition to other security features and options, includes a simple setting for a honey pot field.
-When using the WP-Members Security plugin, it randomizes the name of the field used for the honey pot so that even if a bot was able to figure out a field was a honey pot (an unlikely event), the randomization factor can change the field.
-None of this activity is visible to the user, but for a bot it is impossible to circumvent.
+The WP-Members Security plugin, in addition to other security features and options, includes a simple setting for a honey pot field.
+When using the WP-Members Security plugin, it randomizes the name of the field used for the honey pot so that even if a bot was able to figure out a particular field was a honey pot (an unlikely event), the randomization factor changes the field name.
+None of this activity is visible to the user, but for a bot it is essentially impossible to circumvent.

 Summary